stfbk/FOWS/README.md

 This is the official repository of **Spotting tell-tale visual artifacts in face swapping  videos: strengths and pitfalls of CNN detectors**, presented at [**IWBF2025**](https://www.unibw.de/iwbf2025/program/tech_program) and available on [arXiv](https://arxiv.org/abs/2506.16497).

-The trained models are available at the following [oneDrive folder](https://fbk-my.sharepoint.com/:u:/g/personal/rziglio_fbk_eu/EQRaaxFKzIFApj2GwHUot98BL3LuY9rlyiJgJXYFmoQm-Q?e=xeI3Hk).
+The trained models are available at the following [OneDrive folder](https://fbk-my.sharepoint.com/:u:/g/personal/rziglio_fbk_eu/EQRaaxFKzIFApj2GwHUot98BL3LuY9rlyiJgJXYFmoQm-Q?e=xeI3Hk).

 We made available for **reserach purposes only** our novel FOWS dataset.
 You can request access to our dataset by filling this [Google form](https://forms.gle/1cpuDCo6FHZcBvwJ8).